-information.
-Using outside sources makes a better argument and gives your work greater credibinty.
-Collusion Supporting academic misconduct by You let another student copy from your homework. another student, as in allowing one's work to be copied or submitted for The teacher gives a lab to be completed individually and you work with other students but submit the work with only your name on it. assessment by another.
-If the teacher gives work to be completed individually, you should not work with other students or give friends your work.
+Collusion Supporting You let another student copy from your homework. academic misconduct by The teacher gives a lab to be completed individually another student, as and you work with other students but submit the work in allowing one's with only your name on it. work to be copied or Ψ TC.1 .
+1 .
+1 .
+1 .
+1 .
+1 .
+1 .
+11 submitted for If the teacher gives work to be completed individually, you assessment by another. should not work with other students or give friends your work.
 This is known as unacceptable collusion.
 In an exam, test or quiz, you share your answers with other students taking the same exam, test or quiz.
 You are allowed to take an exam, test or quiz earlier than your peers and you share the material with them.
+1